My Thrift Store Vintage Finds for the Garden

 What do you think I should use it for?

+I usually find lots of old vintage salvage items that accentuate my gardens.
 Like old jugs and milk cans to tuck in among the plants and flowers.

 As a side note, it’s important to add some drainage holes so it does not accumulate water inside.